junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Crowley kills Kevin and all the next-in-line hostage prophets he can find because none of them cooperate.
 He sends out demons to look for the other half demon tablet, and is very close to get it (demons already find it, just need to dig it out to give him), which makes him about to be in possession of both angel tablet and demon tablet, which makes Metatron start to concern.
 >
+> Crowley is changed by the tablet to be arrogant and announce war to Heaven, but he's actually still looking for the other half Demon tablet.
+>
-> Metatron believes Crowley becomes a threat, seeks out angel tablet, steals it from Crowley (he can wipe off the angel protection sigils as his scribe's power), starting Heaven trials/that casting spell to lock Heaven up for his own safety to prevent Crowley to come.
+> Metatron notices the announcement and freaks out, wanting to stay safe, so starting the Heaven trail/casting spell to lock Heaven up for his own safety to prevent Crowley to come.
 He starts the first two steps by himself (kill Nephilim, get Cubit's bow/arrow), but realizes he'll need Cas's grace to complete the spell (grace of the angel who falls for human), so he really needs the curse to work quickly.
 >
 > Metatron has been watching Dean/Cas's progress (similar to canon Chuck storyline as a writer enjoying the story), is annoyed by Dean/Cas's slow pace, decides to push them farther, so he drowns Dean, forcing Cas to make the move.
 Cas is forced to make the choice, he chooses to kiss Dean under water to help him breathe to save him.
 The curse is triggered, Cas loses his power to Metatron, becomes human.
 (One Visual element from here)
 >